Welcome to Year One!

 We are so excited to meet all of you and welcome you into our Classes!
 Year 1 is a busy year as we start to work more independently and spend longer on tasks given to us.

-Our teachers this year are Miss Marsh in Beech Class and Mrs Charles in Cedar Class.
+Our teachers this year are Miss Marsh in Beech Class and Mrs Brock in Cedar Class.

 We are supported by Mrs Guest, Miss Miller, Miss Patel and Miss Sliwinska